 A table displaying all values of the attribute appears.
 To view the KPI chart, choose one option:

-If your search contains multiple columns, select the chart configuration icon to the right of your answer.
+If your search contains multiple columns, select the chart configuration icon to the right of your Answer.
 Drag and drop the attribute column into the visualized section to visualize it in the KPI chart.

 Please note that if your query returns more than one row of results, the KPI chart displays the topmost value from the result table.

 If you search multiple measures or attributes, the KPI chart automatically displays only the first search term.
-To create a KPI chart based on another measure or attribute from your search, click the chart configuration icon and drag and drop the currently visualized column to the Not visualized section.
+To create a KPI chart based on another measure or attribute from your search, select the chart configuration icon and drag and drop the currently visualized column to the Not visualized section.
 Select the new measure or attribute from the Not visualized section and drag and drop it into the Visualized section.

 If you include time column (columns of type Date, Datetime, Timestamp and Time) or time period keyword (Hourly, Daily, Weekly, etc.) in your search, the keyword appears in the Time axis section.